akshayiosdeveloper/crypto-market-api-data-analysis/README.md

 # Crypto Market API Data Analysis

-This project fetches real-time cryptocurrency market data from an API and performs data analysis using Python.
+This project fetches live cryptocurrency market data using an API, performs data cleaning and analysis using Pandas, and generates visual insights using Matplotlib.

 The goal of this project is to practice working with: